mhmzdev/messenger-chat-head-flutter-ui/README.md

 - Inital `Floating Location` can be saved as the last `Floating Location` left by the user
 - Appearing of Chat Head body can also be imporoved

+Feel free to open an issue and contribute 🔥

 ## 🔑 LICENSE
 - This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details